piersoft/ckan-docker/README.md

 Copy the included `.env.example` and rename it to `.env`.
 Modify it depending on your own needs.

-ATTENTION!!! substitute every www.piersoftckan.biz in .env file and in each files into ckan/docker-entrypoint.d/ dir.
+ATTENTION!!! substitute every www.piersoftckan.biz in .env file (in example https://192.168.0.67:8443) and in each files into ckan/docker-entrypoint.d/ dir.
 Change in .env ckan_admin password..

 Please note that when accessing CKAN directly (via a browser) ie: not going through NGINX you will need to make sure you have "ckan" set up to be an alias to localhost in the local hosts file.
 Either that or you will need to change the `.env` entry for CKAN_SITE_URL